 Just when my parents thought they were safe, the Green Home Auditor strikes again ...

 Over the summer, the parentals spend a fair amount of time at their 1,900-square foot "beach house" on several wooded acres in Grapeview, Washington.
-The building of the home (replacing a smaller summer cabin) was my father's pet project over the last couple of years: an architect friend designed the 3-bed/2-bath structure and, to save money, my father did the contracting (and much of the interior design) work himself.
-He's fiercely proud of the home and sat down me to go over all of the building specs from the super-tight insulation (+2) to the septic system.
+The building of the home (replacing a smaller A-frame cabin) was my father's pet project over the last couple of years: an architect friend designed the 3-bed/2-bath structure and, to save money, my father did the contracting (and much of the interior design) work himself.
+He's fiercely proud of the home and sat down with me to go over all of the building specs from the super-tight insulation (+2) to the septic system.

 This rain barrel in the back of the house hasn't seen much action over the very dry Washington summer.
 During the rest of the year, predictably, it's at full capacity.
 Rainwater harvesting is technically illegal in Washington state since rainwater is considered a state-owned natural resource.
 However, the issue is tricky and rain barrels are advocated by most communities and cities. (+6 ... bonus point for the breakin' the law aspect).

 There were a jumbo-sized couple of boxes of this chemical slug and snail poisoning around the house.
-Love the kitschy box but there are plenty of earth-safe slug control alternatives (including many deterrents) out there (-3).
+Love the kitschy design but there are plenty of earth-safe slug control alternatives (including many deterrents) out there (-3).

 A gas-guzzling, fume-spewing lawnmower.
 With plenty of emission-free models out there, these highly polluting lawn and garden staples are a green no-no. This particular model has a mulching feature (-3 +1 for mulching feature).